UndeadZeratul/uzHDAddon/readme.md

 - ChopBlock223, for the 10mm Pistol HUD sprites based off of FreeDoom's Pistol sprites
 - Ultra64, for the HLAR and Vera sprites
 - Scuba Steve for the original Revolver sprites
+- A1337Spy, for the BPX sprites
-- A1337Spy, for the BPX and TRO-G sprites
+- A1337Spy, HyperUltra64, and Sledge for the modified versions of Chopblock's TRO-G sprites
 - JoeyTD & Minigunner, for the Glock18 Pistol Sprites (Quick Swap sprites flipped by me), as well as the Duke3D Shotgun sprites
 - Daedalus, for the Shotgun HUD sprites
 - ZikShadow, for the modified versions of Daedalus' original shotgun pickup sprites